It's one of nature's greatest wonders -- and a perfect symbol for Meriatrics.

 The sunflower appears to be just one giant flower, but in reality, each flower has thousands of blooms.
 In fact, one sunflower head can have as many as 2,000 blooms!
 And, while the blooms in the center go to seed, the "sun ray" petals do not.

 Sunflowers optimize the use of light in a process known as "solar tracking".
 When the plant is in its bud stage, motor cells move the head to face the sun, allowing the plant to follow the movement of the sun across the horizon, from east to west.

 Most amazing of all is the seed center -- a mathematical wonder.
 The seeds arrange themselves in uniquely sequenced spirals that wind and curve in opposite directions, stretching out to the petals.
 And, the spiral is a sacred symbol of the life journey and unfolding change, always leading back to the Source.

-Indeed, the sunflower is the best representation of the Meriatrics mission and message: Facing the sunshine and blooming where planted!
+Indeed, the sunflower is the best representation of our mission and message: Face the sunshine and bloom where you're planted!

 Find more information here.